rpnlatex v1.4.2

 • z "Dissolve" an expression, breaking it apart into its component parts if possible.
 Delimiters will be removed, fractions disassembled, and matrix elements put on the stack in row-major order.

-• < or > Extract the left or right side of an infix or relational expression, or the numerator/denominator of a fraction.
+• < or > Extract the left or right side of an infix or relational expression.
+The split will be based on the operator most recently used to create the infix expression.
+For fractions, the numerator or denominator is extracted.

 • " Toggle whether the stack top is displayed as a section header.